hanlinqian/IntegrativeNetworkMap/Section2/readme.md

-This chapter is about duplicate genes
+This section is about duplicate genes.